 Think carefully before chucking files

 If you’re trying to save space, it’s probably not necessary to keep everything once it hits its six-year birthday.
-Just application and acceptance forms and a couple of statements a year should at least give you some comfort.
+Just the application and acceptance forms, and a couple of statements a year should be enough to give you at least some comfort.

-Of course you could stretch this even further with such issues as Flight Delays Compensation now popping up, where you can go back to delays in 2005.
-It shows almost all documentation and notes you’d taken could be worth keeping, depending on the eventuality.
+Of course you could stretch this even further with such issues as Flight Delays Compensation now popping up, where you can go back to delays that happened in 2005.
+It goes to show that almost all documentation and notes you’d taken could be worth keeping, depending on the eventuality.

 Quick replies Login Via Facebook